bsantacruz-code/PC-Def-Daemonset-Updater/README.md

 ## Building & Publishing Docker Image

+**Disclaimer: You can omit this steps and directly use the pre-created docker image "bsantacruz/alpine-kubectl:1.0" located in Docker Hub.**

 1. Open Terminal and Go to the directory where you clone this repository.

 2. Build the Docker Image with **kubectl** tool to execute the Daemonset update.